cdevents/community/governance.md

 | Erik Sternerson   | Volvo Cars | [@erkist](https://github.com/erkist) | [@Erik Sternerson](https://cdeliveryfdn.slack.com/team/U01HSV3UVAN) | Oct 2021 | First Election |
 | Steve Taylor      | DeployHub  | [@sbtaylor15](https://github.com/sbtaylor15) | [@Steve Taylor](https://cdeliveryfdn.slack.com/team/U01FMSQSZBN) | Oct 2021 | First Election |

-There is no designated facilitator at the moment, the responsibility is distributed across the five members of the committee.
+There is no designated facilitator at the moment, the responsibility is distributed across the five members of the board.

-The committee MUST:
+The board MUST:

 * Represent a cross-section of interests, not just one company
 * Balance technical, architectural, and governance expertise since its initial mission is the establishment of structure around contributions, community, and decision-making
-* Hold staggered terms, sufficient to ensure an orderly transition of power via elections as designed and implemented by the committee (see below for specific deliverables)
+* Hold staggered terms, sufficient to ensure an orderly transition of power via elections as designed and implemented by the board (see below for specific deliverables)
 * Provide designated alternates in cases where quorum is required but not attainable with the current set of members
 * Communicate with the Continuous Delivery Foundation on a regular cadence